Parallels/vagrant-parallels/website/docs/source/docs/configuration.html.md

 end
 ```

-Difference between linked and regular clones:
+Difference between linked and full clones:

-- Linked clone creation is extremely faster than the regular cloning, because
+- Linked clone creation is extremely faster than the full cloning, because
 there is no image copying process.
-- Linked clone require much less disk space, because its hard disk image is less
+- Linked clone requires much less disk space, because initially its hard disk
-than 1Mb initially (it is bound to the parent's snapshot).
+image is less than 1Mb (it is bound to the parent's snapshot).
-- Regular clone is a full image copy, which is independent from the box.
+- Full clone is a full image copy, which is independent from the box.
-The linked clone is bound to the specific snapshot of the box image.
+Linked clones are bound to the specific snapshot of the box image.
 It means
 that box deletion will cause all its linked clones being corrupted.
 Then please,
 delete your boxes carefully!